Correlation Functions Involving Dirac Fields from Homotopy Algebras I: The Free Theory: Introduction

-We are, for example, interested in correlation functions of gauge-invariant operators in open superstring field theory when we pursue the program of providing a framework to prove the AdS/CFT correspondence~\cite{Okawa:2020llq}.
+We are, e.g.~interested in correlation functions of gauge-invariant operators in open superstring field theory when we pursue the program of providing a framework to prove the anti-de~Sitter/conformal field theory (AdS/CFT) correspondence~\cite{Okawa:2020llq}.
 Calculations of such correlation functions would be complicated, and we need efficient tools to reveal the structure of those calculations.
 We consider that quantum $A_\infty$ algebras can do the job.
 Since quantum $A_\infty$ algebras have not been fully explored, it would be useful to develop our technology for quantum $A_\infty$ algebras first in quantum field theory.
-This was the motivation in~\cite{Okawa:2022sjf} where it was found that correlation functions can also be described using quantum $A_\infty$ algebras and it was demonstrated explicitly in scalar field theories.\footnote{ The formula for correlation functions in~\cite{Okawa:2022sjf} was found from the fact that Feynman diagrams can be generated algebraically in the framework of homotopy algebras~\cite{Kajiura:2003ax, Doubek:2017naz, Masuda:2020tfa}.
-See \cite{Gwilliam:2012jg} and \cite{Chiaffrino:2021pob} for discussions on correlation functions in the framework of the Batalin-Vilkovisky formalism and recent development in~\cite{DimitrijevicCiric:2023hua}. } As open superstring field theory contains the Ramond sector which describes spacetime fermions, we need to extend the formula for correlation functions of scalar field theories in~\cite{Okawa:2022sjf} to incorporate fermions.
+This was the motivation in Ref.~\cite{Okawa:2022sjf} where it was found that correlation functions can also be described using quantum $A_\infty$ algebras and it was demonstrated explicitly in scalar field theories.\footnote{ The formula for correlation functions in Ref.~\cite{Okawa:2022sjf} was found from the fact that Feynman diagrams can be generated algebraically in the framework of homotopy algebras~\cite{Kajiura:2003ax, Doubek:2017naz, Masuda:2020tfa}.
+See Refs.~\cite{Gwilliam:2012jg, Costello:2016vjw, Costello:2021jvx, Chiaffrino:2021pob} for discussions on correlation functions in the framework of the Batalin-Vilkovisky formalism and recent development in Ref.~\cite{DimitrijevicCiric:2023hua}.
+We discuss the relation of our approach to Refs.~\cite{Kajiura:2003ax, Doubek:2017naz, Masuda:2020tfa, Costello:2016vjw, Costello:2021jvx} in Section~\ref{conclusion-section}, and we briefly explain the definition of correlation functions in the approach by Costello and Gwilliam~\cite{Costello:2016vjw, Costello:2021jvx} based on factorization algebras and its equivalence with ours in Appendix~\ref{factorization-algebra-appendix}. } As open superstring field theory contains the Ramond sector which describes spacetime fermions, we need to extend the formula for correlation functions of scalar field theories in Ref.~\cite{Okawa:2022sjf} to incorporate fermions.
 In this paper, we initiate this generalization and describe Dirac fields using quantum $A_\infty$ algebras.
 Although we aim at applying the framework to open superstring field theory, we expect that our approach would also be useful within the context of quantum field theory.